^

 Is balanitis transmitted from person to person?

-If inflammation of the non-infectious glans head is a purely male problem, then with infectious pathology, everything is not so simple.
-Therefore, it is worth knowing how balanitis is transmitted, and whether a woman can encounter a similar disease if the sexual partner has inflammation of the penis.
+If non-infectious inflammation of the glans penis is a purely male problem, then with infectious pathology everything is not so simple.
+Therefore, it is worth knowing how balanitis is transmitted, and whether a woman can face such a disease if her sexual partner has inflammation of the penis.

-It is clear that when the cause of inflammation is not an infection, there is nothing to fear.
-In itself, inflammation cannot be transmitted to another person even through sexual contact.
-Another thing is that the accession of infection can occur only later (secondary balanitis), because the irritation and inflammation of the tissues is a noticeable impact on local immunity.
-And whether general immunity can restrain the reproduction of the infection is another question.
+It is clear that when the cause of inflammation is not an infection, there is nothing to be afraid of.
+Inflammation itself cannot be transmitted to another person even through sexual contact.
+Another thing is that the addition of an infection can occur later (secondary balanitis), because irritation and inflammation of tissues is a noticeable blow to local immunity.
+And whether the general immunity will be able to restrain the spread of infection is still a question.

-If during the development of non-infectious inflammation nothing is done, then it is likely that it will soon acquire an infectious nature, because a lot of germs nest on the human body, especially in intimate places.
-And some of the microorganisms can join during sexual contact.
-For example, if a woman is diagnosed with an STD, then the infection can easily go to the skin of a man and, with weakened immunity, support the inflammatory process.
-If there are microdamages on the skin (and they are almost always present during inflammation), the infection penetrates the bloodstream and causes the appearance of not only local, but also general symptoms.
+If nothing is done during the development of non-infectious inflammation, it is quite likely that it will soon acquire an infectious nature, because the human body, and especially in intimate places, is home to many microbes waiting for their time.
+And some of the microorganisms can join during sexual intercourse.
+For example, if a woman is diagnosed with an STD, the infection can easily spread to the man's skin and, with a weakened immune system, support the inflammatory process.
+If there are microdamages on the skin (and they are almost always present during inflammation), the infection penetrates the blood and causes not only local but also general symptoms.

-Sexually transmitted and fungal infections, such as candidiasis.
-Although fungi of the genus Candida are considered representatives of opportunistic microflora, in large quantities they can become a serious problem.
-When it comes into contact with inflamed skin or wounds (and this is always a weakened local immunity), fungi begin to multiply actively, and their metabolic products act as strong stimuli that potentiate inflammation.
+Fungal infections, such as candidiasis, are also transmitted sexually.
+Although Candida fungi are considered opportunistic microflora, they can become a serious problem in large quantities.
+When they get on inflamed skin or wounds (which always means weakened local immunity), the fungi begin to actively multiply, and their waste products act as strong irritants that potentiate inflammation.

-Doctors give the diagnosis of "balanitis" to men, despite the fact that this disease can also develop in women.
-For example, the female form of balanitis can be considered thrush or candidiasis of the genital organs, accompanied by irritation of the skin and mucous membrane of the female genitalia and vagina, the appearance of itching, and sometimes erosion.
+Doctors diagnose men with balanitis, although a similar disease can also develop in women.
+For example, the female variety of balanitis can be considered thrush or candidiasis of the genitals, accompanied by irritation of the skin and mucous membrane of the female genitals and vagina, the appearance of itching, and sometimes erosions.

-Candida balanitis in men develops mainly after sexual contact with a woman with thrush.
-If a man’s immunity is strong, he will remain a carrier of the infection, but with a weakened immunity, the development of an inflammatory process on the tender tissues of the penis is likely.
-And since the head and the inner part of the foreskin remain the most sensitive and vulnerable places of the penis, inflammation occurs there.
+Candidal balanitis in men develops mainly after sexual contact with a woman who has thrush.
+If a man's immunity is strong, he will remain a carrier of the infection, but with a weakened immunity, it is quite likely that an inflammatory process will develop on the delicate tissues of the penis.
+And since the head and the inner part of the foreskin remain the most sensitive and vulnerable parts of the genital organ, inflammation occurs there.

-If the cause of inflammation is a sexually transmitted infection (fungi, pathogens of gonorrhea and syphilis, Trichomonas, etc.), both sexual partners are affected.
+If the inflammation is caused by a sexually transmitted infection (fungi, gonorrhea and syphilis pathogens, trichomonads, etc.), both sexual partners are at risk.
 In this case, balanitis in men will develop against the background of the underlying disease (STD).
 In women, the diagnosis may sound slightly different, which does not change the nature of the disease.

-If balanitis is triggered by the reproduction of conditionally pathogenic bacteria, for example, staphylococci, then it is not about infection (microbes are on the skin of every person), but about a simple weakening of the male immunity, which made possible the multiplication of bacteria.
-And blame the sexual partner in this case is inappropriate.
+If balanitis is caused by the proliferation of opportunistic bacteria, such as staphylococci, then we are not talking about infection (microbes are present on the skin of every person), but about a simple weakening of the man's immunity, which made the proliferation of bacteria possible.
+And blaming the sexual partner in this case is inappropriate.

 It turns out that infectious balanitis is transmitted sexually.
-But for the development of the disease, transmission alone is not enough.
-For reproduction of pathogens, it is very important that the body's defenses and in particular the skin are weakened.
+But for the disease to develop, the transmission of infection alone is not enough.
+For pathogens to multiply, it is very important that the body's defenses, and in particular the skin, are weakened.
 It is for this reason that balanitis rarely occurs as an independent disease.
-In most cases, it acts as a complication of existing pathologies that weaken the work of the immune system.
+In most cases, it acts as a complication of existing pathologies that weaken the immune system.

 You are reporting a typo in the following text: